Gradiva (novel): Psychoanalytic interpretation

-Early after Gradiva's publication, psychoanalyst Carl Jung recommended the novella to his colleague Sigmund Freud.
+Early after Gradiva’s publication, psychoanalyst Wilhelm Stekel recommended the novella to his colleague Sigmund Freud, and later Carl Jung renewed his interest into it.
 Freud found the narrative compelling, and published his influential essay titled Delusion and Dream in Jensen's Gradiva (German: "Der Wahn und die Träume in W. Jensen's Gradiva") in 1907.
 Afterwards, he exchanged a few letters with Jensen, who was "flattered by Freud's analysis of his story".

 Freud's analysis is one of his first analyses of a literary work.
 His essay saved the novella from obscurity and made Gradiva into a modern mythological figure.

 After publishing his essay, Freud joyfully beheld the original sculpture in the Vatican Museums in 1907, and he acquired a plaster cast of it, which he hung in his consulting room.
-It can now be seen on the wall of his study (the room where he died) in 20 Maresfield Gardens, London - now the Freud Museum.
+It can now be seen on the wall of his study (the room where he died) in 20 Maresfield Gardens, London – now the Freud Museum.

-Freud corresponded with Jensen, and their letters have recently been published.
+Freud corresponded with Jensen, and their letters have recently been published in English.

 Films

 In 1970, the Italian actor and filmmaker Giorgio Albertazzi released a film titled Gradiva, based on Jensen's novel and featuring Laura Antonelli as Gradiva.
 Albertazzi is best known for his portrayal of the male protagonist in Last Year at Marienbad, written by Alain Robbe-Grillet, who would himself go on to direct a film based on Jensen's novel in 2002.

-In 2006, the French writer and filmmaker Alain Robbe-Grillet released a film titled C'est Gradiva Qui Vous Appelle ("It's Gradiva Who is Calling You"), which was roughly based on the novel, although updated to more recent times.
-It begins with an English art historian who is doing research in Morocco on the paintings and drawings that French artist Eugène Delacroix (1798 - 1863) produced over a century before, when he travelled to the country as part of a diplomatic mission.
-Spotting a beautiful, mysterious blonde woman (Gradiva) in flowing robes, dashing through the back alleys of Marrakech, he becomes consumed with the need to track her down.
+In 2006, the French writer and filmmaker Alain Robbe-Grillet released a film titled Gradiva (C'est Gradiva Qui Vous Appelle) ("It's Gradiva Who is Calling You"), which was roughly based on the novel, although updated to more recent times.
+It begins with an English art historian who is doing research in Morocco on the paintings and drawings that French artist Eugène Delacroix (1798–1863) produced over a century before, when he travelled to the country as part of a diplomatic mission.
+Spotting a beautiful, mysterious blonde woman (Gradiva) in flowing robes, dashing through the back alleys of Marrakesh, he becomes consumed with the need to track her down.

+Marine Atlan’s French-Italian 2026 coming-of-age drama La Gradiva was inspired by her reading Jensen’s novella.